Microchip-MPLAB-Harmony/ethercat/apps/ethercat_counter_foe_app/docs/readme_lan9252_samd51.md

     ![ethercat_mhc_image](images/required_pin_configuration.png)

 7. Open **NVIC configuration** window from MHC→Tools.
-The QSPI Interrupt Priority Level to 2 and it is below to the configured parameter of the **EtherCAT Interrupt Priority Level** from **LAN9252** component .
+Set the QSPI Interrupt Priority Level to 2.
+This interrupt priority level is selected to be less than value of the **EtherCAT Interrupt Priority Level** configuration option in the **LAN9252** component.

     ![ethercat_mhc_image](images/nvic_QSPI_priority_change.png)

 8. The application will use the default clock options.
 No changes are required in clock settings.

-9. The application use a customized linker file which is used for FOE application. **ROM_LENGTH** of the linker file is modified to 0x40000 for ATSAMD51J19A.
-The memory mapped for Bank A is from 0x00000 to 0x3FFFF and the memory mapped for Bank B is from 0x40000 to 0x7FFFF.
+9. The FoE application uses a customized linker file.
+The **ROM_LENGTH** attribute in the linker file is modified to 0x40000 for ATSAMD51J19A.
+Bank A memory range is configured between 0x00000 to 0x3FFFF.
+Bank B memory range is configured between 0x40000 to 0x7FFFF.

-    The **Dual Bank** feature enables a FoE firmware to be executed from the NVM and at the same time the program to the flash with a new version of itself.After programming is completed, the APP_BankSwitch() application function is used to swap the banks and to reset the device.
-APP_RunApplication() is used to run the new firmware to be executed.
+    The **Dual Bank** feature enables the FoE firmware to be executed from one bank while an updated version of the firmware is programmed into the other bank.
+The APP_BankSwitch() application function is called to swap the banks and to reset the device when the programming is complete.
+The APP_RunApplication() function is called to execute the new firmware.

-    Customized linker file can be selected after unchecking the **Add linker file to project** option and this option is present at MHC project graph **System>Project Configuration>Tool Chain Selections>Add linker file** to project
+    To add a customized linker file to the project, uncheck the **Add linker file to project** option.
+Navigate to **System>Project Configuration>Tool Chain Selections>Add linker file** in the MHC Project graph to add the customized linked script file.

-    See the below screen shots:
+    See the below screen capture:
     ![ethercat_mhc_image](images/foe_linkerfile_toProject.png)

 10. Generate the code by clicking the **Generate Code** button (marked in red).

     ![ethercat_mhc_image](images/ethercat_demo_project_generation_1.png)

-11. The following diagram presents the One Click generated EtherCAT project, which is without Slave stack code except **sample_app.c** file.
-Slave stack code will be generated using SSC tool with the required configuration and Microchip-SAMD51-EtherCAT-Slave_SSC_Config.xml file.
-Right side is the EtherCAT project with supported SSC stack files.
+11. The following diagram shows the generated EtherCAT project.
+This contains the **sample_app.c** file.
+It does not contain the Slave stack code.
+The Slave Stack Code should be generated using the SSC tool with the required configuration and the Microchip-SAMD51-EtherCAT-Slave_SSC_Config.xml file.
+The folder view on the right side in the below figure shows the EtherCAT project with SSC stack files added to the folder.

     ![ethercat_mhc_image](images/generated_slave_stack_code.png)

-## **Building The EtherCAT Application**
+## **Completing The EtherCAT Application**

-This section demonstrates the MPLAB X IDE projects for the **ethercat_counter_foe_app** application.
+At this point, the FoE application MPLABX IDE project is ready along with the SSC Tool generated code.
+This section describes the steps to be followed to update the FoE application files.
 The following table list the MPLAB X projects available for the demonstration.
 The path for the following project which is part of this project table, is available at **< install-dir >/ethercat/apps/ethercat_counter_foe_app/firmware**.

 1. MPLABx project table